Past Clients and Employers

 “I would not hesitate to recommend Katy for future marine conservation work, particularly if it provided opportunity for her employment in this field.
 She is a biologist dedicated to habitat conservation.”

-Construction projects are often complex and require careful planning to avoid unnecessary impact to the natural environment.
-Baynes Sound Environmental provides effective planning, implementation, and communications support for these projects in all phases, including Environmental Impact Assessment, Environmental Management Planning and Construction Monitoring services.
+Environmental Consulting for construction projects is often complex and requires careful planning to avoid unnecessary impact to the natural environment.
+Baynes Sound Environmental Consulting provides effective planning, implementation, and communications support for these projects in all phases, including Environmental Impact Assessment, Environmental Management and Construction Monitoring services.

 Everyone lives and works in an ecosystem.
 Ecosystems vary but are essentially composed of the interactions between life forms in shared habitats (or the surrounding environment).
 Sometimes the physical property on which we live includes the habitat of creatures that are recognized as threatened and require protection.
 Baynes Sound Environmental knows how to identify key habitats and assess potential impacts, as well as design effective mitigation measures when impacts can’t be avoided.